eltonjrv/myself/README.md

 --> Review Editor of the *Frontiers in Genetics* journal

---> *Ad hoc* reviewer of the following journals: BMC Research Notes; BMC Bioinformatics; BMC Veterinary Research; Vaccine; Journal of Biomedical Informatics; Infection, Genetics and Evolution; Veterinary Microbiology; PLoS One; MDPI Animals; MDPI Biology; MDPI Life; Annals of Human Genetics.
+--> *Ad hoc* reviewer of the following journals: BMC Research Notes; BMC Bioinformatics; BMC Veterinary Research; Vaccine; Journal of Biomedical Informatics; Infection, Genetics and Evolution; Veterinary Microbiology; PLoS One; MDPI Animals; MDPI Biology; MDPI Life; Annals of Human Genetics; Frontiers in Molecular Biosciences.

 --> Bioinformatics analyst programming in both PERL and R languages, and Unix/Shell proficient.